 The IRS W-4 form (Employee’s Withholding Certificate) tells your employer how much federal tax to withhold from your paycheck based on factors including your tax filing status (single, married filing jointly, etc.), how many dependents you have and how much you plan to claim in deductions.
 Dependents, for tax deduction purposes, can be children or adults whom you’re supporting.

 If you’re like most people, you filled this form out when you first started working for your current employer and then forgot about it.
-However, it’s a good idea to review it if you have a large tax bill, get a large refund, or any time your filing status or number of dependents changes.
+However, it’s a good idea to review it if you have a substantial tax bill, get a large refund, or any time your filing status or number of dependents changes.

 Dependents (and Allowances)

-One notable change that began on the 2020 W-4 form was the omission of withholding allowances.
-Prior to the 2020 form, you could claim 0, 1 or 2 withholding allowances, and this would impact how much money was withheld from your paycheck.
-Claiming 0 allowances would result in more money being withheld from your take-home pay (and therefore, the least chance of owing money to the IRS at tax time).
-Claiming 1 or 2 allowances would result in increasingly less money withheld from your paycheck, resulting in more take-home pay per paycheck and a smaller tax return (as well as an increased likelihood of owing money to the IRS come tax time).
+Previously, the W-4 form included a section on withholding allowances.
+You could claim 0, 1 or 2 withholding allowances, and this would impact how much money was withheld from your paycheck.
+Claiming 0 allowances would result in more money being withheld from your take-home pay, decreasing the risk of a surprise tax bill in April.

 Filing Status

 Your filing status on your W-4 determines how much in taxes your employer deducts, so it’s important you keep this updated if you don’t want them deducting too much or too little.
-Changing from “Single” filing status to “Married filing jointly” can make a difference in how much you owe, often to your benefit (and/or your spouse’s).
-Let’s look at one example to show how changing your filing status on your return can impact how much you owe:
+There are five filing status to choose from:

 Make Quarterly Estimated Tax Payments